itsnicoramos/MEDI110finalProject/README.md

 All photos used in the project were taken personally in:
 - Nanaimo Harbour
 - Downtown Vancouver
-- Vancouver Island University campus
+- Vancouver Island University campus Nanaimo, BC

 These locations were chosen to explore contrasts between nature and city, calm and movement, and student life and travel.